Efficiency gain and bidirectional operation of quantum engines with decoupled internal levels

 It is sometimes claimed \cite{Alicki18,Feldmann18} that the efficiency $\eta$~=~$W_{cycle}/Q_{hot}$ of these idealized Otto cycles must equal $\eta_0 = 1-\frac{1}{r}$, where $r = \lambda_{a}/\lambda_{b} >1$ .
 However, in general this only holds for working media whose energy gaps \emph{all shift in proportion to $\lambda$}, i.e., whose energies satisfy

 for constants $c_{n}$ and some function $A(\lambda)$ independent of $n$.
-Examples include a harmonic oscillator with variable frequency \cite{Kosloff17}, a system of uncoupled spins in a variable magnetic field \cite{Geva92, Kieu04} and even some coupled spin systems \cite{Kosloff02}.
-It is easy to check that, for such systems, an adiabatic stroke maps an initial thermal state to another at a different temperature.
+Examples include a harmonic oscillator with variable frequency \cite{Kosloff17}, uncoupled spins in a variable magnetic field \cite{Geva92, Kieu04} and even some coupled spin systems \cite{Kosloff02}.
+For such systems, an adiabatic stroke maps an initial thermal state to another at a different temperature.
 Thus, in these cases, the quantum notion of an adiabatic evolution coincides with the thermodynamic one \cite{Quan07}.

-In general, however, a quantum adiabatic stroke will drive a medium out of equilibrium \cite{Quan07}.
+In general, however, a quantum adiabatic stroke will drive a medium out of equilibrium \cite{Quan07}, although it will still remain in a passive \cite{Allahverdyan04}, energy-diagonal state.
 As we now show, this can affect $\eta$.
-Suppose, for instance, that only a subset $\{E_{n}\}_{n\in \mathcal{W}}$ of the energy levels are `working', i.e. vary with $\lambda$ as in Eq.~(\ref{eq:workinglevels}), while the remainder are `idle', or independent of $\lambda$.
-Assuming for the moment $T_{a}>T_{b}$, so $Q_{a}=Q_{hot}>0$, and setting the energy origin so that $A(\lambda_{a})=0$, then after some algebra Eqs.~(\ref{eq:Qgen},\ref{eq:Wgen}) give
+Consider for instance a minimal departure from the previous scenario, where now only a subset $\{E_{n}\}_{n\in \mathcal{W}}$ of the energy levels are `working', i.e. vary with $\lambda$ as in Eq.~(\ref{eq:workinglevels}), while the remainder are `idle', or independent of $\lambda$.
+For simplicity, we assume $A(\lambda) \equiv 0$ \footnote{Eqs.\,(\ref{eq:enhancedeff},\ref{eq:enhancedeffb}) still hold for arbitrary $A(\lambda)$, under a global energy shift such that $\lambda_{a}A(\lambda_{b}) =\lambda_{b}A(\lambda_{a})$.}.
+Assuming for the moment $T_{a}>T_{b}$, so $Q_{a}=Q_{hot}>0$, then Eq.\,(\ref{eq:Wgen}) implies:

-Eq.\,(\ref{eq:enhancedeff}) is our first main result.
-It shows that, for $T_{a}\,>\,T_{b}$ , enhanced efficiency $\eta > \eta_{0} $ occurs if $\sum_{n\notin \mathcal{W}} q_{n}^{a}<$\,0, i.e., if on the whole idle levels channel heat \emph{into} the hot reservoir (Fig.~\ref{fig:heat-fluxes}(b)).
-This actually makes sense: for idle levels, $q_{n}^{a} = - q_{n}^{b}$, i.e., all the heat they absorb from one bath must be deposited into the other.
+Eq.(\ref{eq:enhancedeff}) is our first main result.
+It says that, for $T_{a}>T_{b}$, enhanced efficiency $\eta > \eta_{0} $ occurs if $\sum_{n\notin \mathcal{W}} q_{n}^{a}<$\,0, i.e., if on the whole idle levels channel heat \emph{into} the hot reservoir (compare Figs.~\ref{fig:heat-fluxes}(a,b)\,).
+This makes physical sense: for idle levels, $q_{n}^{a} = - q_{n}^{b}$, i.e., all the heat they absorb from one bath is deposited into the other.
 Thus, any heat flux from $a$ to $b$ via these levels is wasted for the purpose of generating work.
 Conversely, for a given fixed $Q_{a}$, reversing this flux allows more heat to flow via working levels, increasing $\eta$.
 For idle levels with $E_{n} > 0$, such a reversal is achieved when their equilibrium population at $a$ (i.e., at higher $T$ and $\lambda$) is lower than at $b$, and vice-versa for those with $E_{n} < 0$.
 Note this need not violate the Second Law, which only constrains the \emph{overall} heat transfers in a cycle.